tsetoguchi/taoseto.com/README.md

 Website to showcase my portfolio.
-Utilizing ReactJS to help myself learn the ropes of the library.
+Utilizing ReactJS to help myself learn the ropes.